-Opinions included in this material constitute the judgement of the investment management company at the time specified and may be subject to change without notice.
-The investment management company is not obliged to update or alter the information or opinions contained within this material.
+Opinions included in this material constitute the judgement of BNP PARIBAS ASSET MANAGEMENT France, Belgian Branch at the time specified and may be subject to change without notice.
+BNP PARIBAS ASSET MANAGEMENT France, Belgian Branch is not obliged to update or alter the information or opinions contained within this material.
 Investors should consult their own legal and tax advisors in respect of legal, accounting, domicile and tax advice prior to investing in the financial instrument(s) in order to make an independent determination of the suitability and consequences of an investment therein, if permitted.
 Please note that different types of investments, if contained within this material, involve varying degrees of risk and there can be no assurance that any specific investment may either be suitable, appropriate or profitable for an investor's investment portfolio.

 Given the economic and market risks, there can be no assurance that the financial instrument(s) will achieve its/their investment objectives.
-Returns may be affected by, amongst other things, investment strategies or objectives of the financial instrument(s) and material market and economic conditins, including interest rates, market terms and general market conditions.
-The different strategies applied to financial instrument(s) may have a significant effect on the results presented in this material.
-Past performance is not a guide to future performance and the value of the investments in financial instrument(s) may go down as well as up.
-Investors may not get back the amount they originally invested.
+Returns may be affected by, amongst other things, investment strategies or objectives of the financial instrument(s) and material market and economic conditions, including interest rates, market terms and general market conditions.
+The different strategies applied to the financial instruments may have a significant effect on the results portrayed in this material.